bajratech/bajratech.github.io/_posts/2016-09-07-Getting Started with Bajra Weekly.md

 ---

+- Fork the repo <a href="https://github.com/bajratech/bajratech.github.io.git" target="_blank">Bajra Weekly</a> to your github account
-- Clone the repo <a href="https://github.com/bajratech/bajratech.github.io.git" target="_blank">Bajra Weekly</a> and create a new relevant branch
+- Clone the repo from your account and create a new relevant branch
 - To create a new post, all you need to do is create a file in the **`_posts`** directory
 - Bajra Weekly requires blog post files to be named according to the following format: